-- 6. One reason given for not providing the Wrap Information with the bidder's statement has been that it needed to be updated to take account of market events, and the market's response to the announcement of the bid and the bidder's statement, in the two weeks between lodgement of the bidder's statement and when the bidder's statement could be dispatched to shareholders. - 7.
+- 6. One reason given for not providing the Wrap Information with the bidder's statement has been that it needed to be updated to take account of market events, and the market's response to the announcement of the bid and the bidder's statement in the two weeks between lodgement of the bidder's statement and when the bidder's statement could be dispatched to shareholders. - 7.
 The Panel recognises that there will often be market and other developments in that period.
 However, the bidder withholding the Wrap Information from the target, the market and ASIC until it posts the bidder's statement is not an appropriate solution.
 Further, in the Panel's experience, the vast majority of Wrap Information can be settled by the time of giving the bidder's statement to the target. - 8.
 The Panel considers that appropriate solutions could include: - (a) setting spaces in the Wrap Information designated for updating of limited, specific, and identified, issues or information (for example, recent trading information on the target's securities)2; - (b) giving the target and ASIC a corrected bidder's statement under the provisions of ASIC Class Order 00/344; or - (c) lodging a supplementary bidder's statement under section 643. - 9.
 If the Wrap Information clearly identifies the type and nature of information which is likely to be updated prior to the dispatch, and that specified information is reasonable in nature and extent, target directors will be prepared for it and the basis for them seeking any additional time to consider it prior to dispatch of the bidder's statement will be materially reduced. - 10.
 It would be good practice for the bidder to provide copies of the updated Wrap Information to the target at the time it signs off on final proofs to the printer. - 11.
-The Panel would also consider that unacceptable circumstances exist if a bidder simply moves the Wrap Information into a supplementary bidder's statement and dispatched it with the original bidder's statement without having given it to the target with the original bidder's statement.
+The Panel considers that it would be unacceptable for a bidder to attempt to avoid the requirements of the Corporations Act and this Guidance Note by simply moving the Wrap Information into a supplementary bidder's statement and dispatching it with the original bidder's statement without having given it to the target with the original bidder's statement.
 The proper role and purpose of a supplementary bidder's statement is to disclose newly occurred or discovered information, not information or content which the bidder preferred to withhold from the target board and ASIC in the original bidder's statement.